Multirate Packet Delivery In Heterogeneous Broadcast Networks: Delivery Rate Analysis

-To calculate $L_H(k)$, we consider two cases of $k=0$ and $k>0$.
-With the given definition of $L_H(k)$, $k=0$ denotes that $U_H$ received a packet using no leader transmission.
-This is possible if $U_H$ receives a differential knowledge transmission which is not possible by our model, so $L_H(0)=0$.
-For $k>0$, to have exactly $k$ leader transmissions there should be $k-1$ unsuccessful leader transmissions and a successful one.
-Thus we have:
+To calculate $L_h(k)$, we consider two cases of $k=0$ and $k>0$.
+With the given Definition of $L_h(k)$, $k=0$ denotes that $U_h$ received a packet using no leader transmission.
+This would mean $U_h$ received a differential knowledge transmission which is not possible by our model, so $L_h(0)=0$.
+For $k>0$, to have exactly $k$ leader transmissions there should be $k-1$ unsuccessful leader transmissions followed by a successful one.
+Thus we have